daniel-j-guenther/Mellow-Trips-Travel-App/README.md

 * Codebase: TypeScript
 * Codebase: PWA Approved

-To view Mellow Trips production web application [Click Here](https://mellowtrips.founddesigns.app/).
+To view Mellow Trips live on the web [Click Here](https://mellowtrips.founddesigns.app/).

+To learn more about the program see [Udacity's Frontend Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011) official page.

 ## Quickstart